Virtual-Coffee/VC-Community-Docs/coffee-table-groups/coffee-table-groups.md

 Interested?
 Join the #tech-interview-study-group slack channel!

-## The Virtual Coffee React Meetup
+## JavaScript Meetup (formerly React)

-### Frequency: Every two weeks
+### Frequency: 1st and 3rd Wednesday of every month

 ### Leader: Travis

-A 1-hr event where we share questions and knowledge about React.js.
-This event for people of any experience level and is a great way to network with other React devs.
+On the 1st and 3rd Wednesday of every month, join us for an hour of presentation and conversation about all things JavaScript.
+This event is for people of any experience level and provides a space to deepen our understanding of the most commonly used language in web development.

 ## VC Public Speaking Support Group